cfrehr/predicting-cancer-survival/README.md

 # Predicting Prostate Cancer Survival Rate

 A hypothetical insurance company wants to score the survival of prostate cancer patients to determine their eligibility for post-diagnosis life insurance.
-Given a 31-D data set of randomly generated variables, I perform exploratory data analysis and build a predictive classifier.
+Given a 31-D data set of randomly generated variables, I perform exploratory data analysis and build a predictive classifier that can help an insurance company reduce their risk.

 # Solution Approach Outline